prof197/ReactSnake/README.md

-# Reacteroids
+# ReactSnake
-My best recollection of Nokia's classic Snake app using React.
+An homage to the pre-smartphone app "Snake" written in React.

 ## Demo